 5️⃣ ASK FOR AS LITTLE DATA AS POSSIBLE

-This the data minimization principle, which dictates you have to limit personal data you collect, store or use to data that is absolutely necessary for you to provide service or fulfill a specific purpose.
+This is the data minimization principle, which dictates you have to limit personal data you collect, store, or use to data that is absolutely necessary for you to provide service or fulfill a specific purpose.

-Make an email address required field, while name can be given optionally.
+Make an email address required field, while a name can be given optionally.

 The most common marketing practice before the GDPR was to combine all consents together, along with privacy terms and conditions.

-For example, the consent text would be: “By clicking the submit button below, you agree to receive marketing communication, personalized ads, and you agree to our terms and services.”
+For example, the consent text would be: “By clicking the submit button below, you agree to receive marketing communication and personalized ads, and you agree to our terms and services.”

-If your website offers downloadable content like e-book, templates or whitepapers, you can not condition downloading the content by leaving consent for marketing communication.
+If your website offers downloadable content like e-books, templates, or whitepapers, you can not conditionally download the content by leaving consent for marketing communication.

-If the contact did not opted-in for marketing communication, he/she would receive the downloadable, but that is it.
+If the contact did not opted-in for marketing communication, he/she would receive the download, but that is it.

-It is not just about collecting data in a GDPR compliant way, you have to manage consents as well.
+It is not just about collecting data in a GDPR-compliant way.
+You have to manage consent as well.
 This means keeping track of contact preferences, opt-ins, and opt-outs.

-Remember, when contact unsubscribed, every email you sent after that point means violation of the GDPR.
+Remember, when a contact unsubscribes, every email you send after that point means a violation of the GDPR.

 Unfortunately, when a contact unsubscribes, that information can stay “locked” in that system, meaning Marketing uses a list that is not automatically updated across multiple marketing layers.
 So even if you have collected valid consents, you will also have to know if your lists are compliant and register consents.